Medical Policy: 02.01.19

-Quantitative sensory testing, including but not limited to current perception threshold testing, including computer assisted sensory examinations, pressure-specified sensory device testing, vibration perception threshold testing and thermal threshold testing, is considered investigational.
+Quantitative sensory testing, including but not limited to current perception threshold testing, including computer assisted sensory examinations, pressure-specified sensory device testing, vibration perception threshold testing, monofilament testing and thermal threshold testing, is considered investigational.

 There is insufficient evidence that the use of quantitative sensory testing for the noninvasive assessment and quantification of sensory nerve function is as accurate as conventional tests.
 Questions remain about reference values in normal populations and the reproducibility of test results.
 In addition, there is a lack of evidence that use of quantitative sensory testing impacts patient management or improves the net health outcome.